If you are a tenant living in a rented property or housing association, your landlord is responsible for maintenance, secure and livable property.

 Mould or damp problems, pest infestations, leaks & water damage, broken heating systems, faulty electrical wiring, internal deterioration, gutters, drains & pipes, structural issues, broken kitchen, bathroom fittings & more.
 Take action and contact our team today on 0333 050 8887

-Instant Claim CalculatorHousing Association Tenant
+Instant Claim CalculatorCouncil Tenant

 We had been waiting for 12 months for the damp to be repaired by the council but got nowhere.
 We were told by a friend that this company could help and within 6 months we received compensation for damages & all the damp and mould was removed.